Consumer medicine information

 Before you start using GANFORT® 0.3/5 eye drops your doctor should tell you that some changes to your eyes may occur which may be permanent.

 During treatment, GANFORT® 0.3/5 eye drops may cause a loss of fat around the eye, which may cause your eyelid crease to deepen, your eye to appear sunken, your upper eyelid to droop, the skin around your eye to tighten and the lower white part of your eye to become more visible.
 The changes are typically mild, but if pronounced, they can affect your field of vision.
-The changes may disappear if you stop using GANFORT® 0.3/5 eye drops.
+The changes may disappear if you stop taking GANFORT® 0.3/5 eye drops.

-Eyelashes may also grow longer and thicker, and eyelashes, the skin around the eye and the coloured part of the eye (iris) may become darker.
 If only one eye is being treated the cosmetic differences between the eyes may be noticeable.
 None of these changes affect vision.
 If you have any concerns, ask your doctor or pharmacist.

-Tell your doctor or pharmacist if you are taking any other medicines, including any medicines, vitamins or supplements that you buy without a prescription from your pharmacy, supermarket or health food shop.
+Tell your doctor if you are taking any other medicines, including any that you buy without a prescription from your pharmacy, supermarket or health food shop.

 • medicines for high blood pressure

-These medicines may be affected by GANFORT® 0.3/5 eye drops, or affect how well it works.
+These medicines may be affected by GANFORT® 0.3/5 eye drops, or may affect how well it works.
 You may need different amounts of your medicines, or you may need to take different medicines.

 Follow all directions given to you by your doctor carefully.
 The directions may differ from the information contained in this leaflet.